dkasima1/CloudComputingProject/README.md

 8) Open source, and then open the omnetpp.ini file.
 9) Click the play button which will bring up the GUI.
 On the gui, at the top there is a red run button.
 10) Click that to see currently how our Fat-Tree can transmit messages.

+Reproducing Jellyfish Results:
+1) In the file explorer, click on jellyfish.
+2) Open src
+3) Open omnetpp.ini
+4) Click run at the top to run the jellyfish network.
+5) In the gui, click the red start button.
+6) To change the network open the jellyfish.ned file with is also in the src folder.
+7) In terminal run ./generate.py > <file_name>
+8) Copy the contents of the file and paste it into the jellyfish.ned connections section.